Education Structure

 The first year

-Mixed classes are also used in the first year.
-In these, pupils follow the educational programme of the highest level.
-This means that pupils in a combined (t)vwo/(t)havo class follow the educational programme for (t)vwo.
-Pupils in the combined (t)havo/mavo class follow the educational programme for (t)havo.
+In the first year, both mixed and homogeneous classes are used.
+In a mixed class, pupils follow the highest level curriculum.
+This means that pupils in a combined (t)vwo/(t)havo class follow the (t)vwo curriculum.
+Pupils in the combined (t)havo/mavo class follow the (t)havo curriculum.

-If pupils perform well, they can move on to the next year at a higher level.
-We believe it is important that after primary school a pupil has sufficient opportunities to develop towards the most suitable level of education.
+If pupils perform well, they can move up to the next year of a higher level (during the school year).
+We believe it is important that pupils are given sufficient opportunities after primary school to develop towards the most appropriate level of education.

-Once your child has completed the first year, he or she continues with the second year of (t)gymnasium, (t)atheneum, (t)havo or (t)mavo.
-For most pupils, they continue to follow the school type once they have chosen.
-Of course, there may be circumstances that make a transfer to another school type necessary.
-For instance, if your child performs better or worse than expected.
-In that case, in most cases you will not have to look for another school, but your child will only have to change school type.
-For the vmbo-basis and vmbo-kader programmes, pupils within our Foundation can attend the Oude Bossche Baan location.
+Once your child has completed the first year, he/she will continue to the second year of (t)gymnasium, (t)atheneum, (t)havo or mavo.
+Most pupils will continue to follow the type of school they have chosen.
+Of course, there may be circumstances that require a transfer to another type of school.
+For example, if your child is performing better or worse than expected.
+In most cases, you will not need to look for another school, but your child will only need to change the type of school.
+For the VMBO-basis and VMBO-kader programmes, pupils within our Foundation can attend the Oude Bossche Baan location.

-By ‘junior grades’ we mean the first two years of (t)mavo and the first three years of (t)havo and (t)vwo.
-In these years, we want to prepare our pupils well for the senior years.
-In doing so, we anticipate the differences between pupils; after all, some develop faster than others.
+By “lower school”, we mean the first two years of mavo and De Campus and the first three years of (t)havo and (t)vwo.
+In these lower school years, we want to prepare our pupils well for the upper school.
+In doing so, we respond to the differences between pupils; after all, some develop faster than others.

-Your child can make choices in his or her learning process and becomes responsible for their own learning results.
-Of course, the level of learning is monitored, so that pupils are offered a continuous learning line during their school career.
-To connect with the pupils’ world of experience, we work a lot with projects, both subject-oriented and cross-curricular.
+Your child can make choices in his or her learning process and becomes responsible for his or her own learning results.
+Of course, the level of the subject matter is monitored so that pupils are offered a continuous learning pathway throughout their school career.
+In order to connect with the pupils’ experiences, we regularly work with projects, both subject-specific and cross-curricular.

-The number of hours worked on each subject per year can be found in the lesson plans in chapter 8.
-These also indicate the ‘plus hours’ and ‘coach hours’.
+The number of hours spent on each subject per school year is listed in the lesson tables.
+These also indicate the “plus hours” and “coaching hours”.

-Plus hours are hours a pupil spends on individual subject coaching or social-emotional coaching.
-Coach hours are lessons in which pupils are prepared for the learning and selection process.
+Plus hours are hours that a pupil spends on individual subject guidance or social-emotional guidance.
+Coaching hours are lessons in which pupils are prepared for the learning and choice process.

 Upper secondary (t)mavo

-The mavo course consists of theory subjects and more practical subjects such as drawing, music, drama and physical education 2, in which examinations can also be taken.
+The mavo programme consists of theoretical subjects and more practical subjects such as art, music, drama and physical education 2, in which exams can also be taken.

-The examination programme (Programma van Toetsing en Afsluiting, PTA) starts in the third year and ends in the fourth year.
+The exam programme (Programma van Toetsing en Afsluiting, PTA) starts in the third year and is completed in the fourth year.

-Our mavo programme prepares your child for further education at mbo level and for an independent life in our society.
-Our examination programme is therefore not only about acquiring knowledge, but also about teaching skills through practical assignments, projects, the profile paper and possibly an internship.
+Our mavo programme prepares your child for further education at MBO level and for an independent life in our society.
+Our examination programme is therefore not only about acquiring knowledge, but also teaches your child skills through practical assignments, projects, the profile assignment and, if applicable, an internship.

-We work with profiles to ensure good progression to further education.
-At the end of the second year, pupils choose from the profiles Technique, Care & Welfare or Economics.
+To ensure a smooth transition to further education, we work with profiles.
+At the end of the second year, students choose from the profiles Technology, Care & Welfare or Economics.

 Mavo exams

-The mavo exam starts as early as the third grade.
+The mavo exam starts in the third year.
 Your child will receive one or more tests from the PTA for each subject.
-Together with these tests in the fourth year, this results in one mark for the school exam.
-The average of the school exam and the central exam determines the final grade.
+Together with these tests in the fourth year, this will result in a single grade for the school exam.
+The average of the school exam and central exam determines the final grade.

-Two subjects are completed at the end of the third year: art subjects 1 and social studies.
-The grade for social studies counts as the seventh or eighth examination subject.
-The grade for art subjects 1 must be satisfactory or good.
-If the grade is insufficient, your child cannot obtain a diploma.
-The latter also applies to physical education in the fourth year.
+At the end of the third year, two subjects are completed: art subjects 1 and social studies.
+The grade for social studies counts as the seventh or eighth exam subject.
+The assessment for art subjects 1 must be satisfactory or good.
+If the assessment is unsatisfactory, your child will not be able to obtain a diploma.
+The same applies to the subject of physical education in the fourth year.
 The assessment must be at least satisfactory.

-In the third year, a practical work placement assignment is made for which a mark is given.
-In the fourth year, a profile examination is made which must be assessed with a pass or good.
-In case of an unsatisfactory assessment, your child cannot obtain a diploma.
+In the third year, a practical internship assignment is completed, for which a grade is given.
+In the fourth year, a profile study is completed, which must be assessed as satisfactory or good.
+If the assessment is unsatisfactory, your child will not be able to obtain a diploma.

-All the tests to be taken from the PTA, the practical assignments and the profile examination are listed in the PTA.
+All tests to be taken from the PTA, the practical assignments and the profile study are listed in the PTA.
 The PTA is published before 1 October in the relevant school year.

 Upper secondary (t)vwo/(t)havo